caddeo/LambdaTest/README.md

 # LambdaTest
-Practice with Lambda, and logic-made search parameter with operators
+Practice with Lambda (Funcs, and posibly Actions), and logic-made search parameter with operators